NovaBay Pharmaceuticals (NYSEAMERICAN:NBY) Coverage Initiated at StockNews.com

-StockNews.com initiated coverage on shares of NovaBay Pharmaceuticals (NYSEAMERICAN:NBY – Get Rating) in a report released on Sunday morning.
+StockNews.com assumed coverage on shares of NovaBay Pharmaceuticals (NYSEAMERICAN:NBY – Get Rating) in a research note released on Monday.
 The firm issued a hold rating on the biopharmaceutical company’s stock.

-NovaBay Pharmaceuticals (NYSEAMERICAN:NBY – Get Rating) last released its earnings results on Thursday, March 30th.
-The biopharmaceutical company reported ($4.33) earnings per share for the quarter.
-The business had revenue of $3.64 million during the quarter.
-NovaBay Pharmaceuticals had a negative net margin of 21.09% and a negative return on equity of 18.62%.
+NovaBay Pharmaceuticals (NYSEAMERICAN:NBY – Get Rating) last announced its quarterly earnings data on Thursday, March 30th.
+The biopharmaceutical company reported ($4.33) EPS for the quarter.
+The firm had revenue of $3.64 million for the quarter.
+NovaBay Pharmaceuticals had a negative return on equity of 18.62% and a negative net margin of 21.09%.

 Institutional Trading of NovaBay Pharmaceuticals